 Many have speculated on the identity of the joker and the thief.
 Is Dylan the joker?
 Is he the thief?
 Is the thief Jesus (“I will come to you as a thief” – Revelations 2:5)?
 Perhaps they are the same person, as suggested by Jokerman author Aidan Day, who sees “the joker and the thief as different aspects of a single person, engaged in “self-dialogue” about issues of creativity and business”.
 John Hinchey suggests that the joker and the thief are “the profane and the sacred aspects of trickster, the mythic master of limits and boundaries.
 The difference between these two figures, here and throughout Dylan’s work, is that the joker merely evades limits; the thief finds ways to render them permeable.”

-To me, this song – like other on John Wesley Harding – signals a dramatic change in Dylan’s world view.
+To me, this song – like others on John Wesley Harding – signals a dramatic change in Dylan’s worldview.
 The albums immediately proceeding show a pronounced beat/existential attitude, a nihilistic drift.
 This attitude changes significantly on this album, and especially with this song.
 I tend to agree with John Herdman’s thought, as quoted by James Dunlap: “John Wesley Harding represents a search for a religious solution to life’s meaning.”
-3
+(Bob Dylan Anthology Volume 2 – 20 Years of ISIS Essay by James Dunlap)

 The third musical element I want to comment on, and the one that really frames and defines the whole song, is Jimi’s repeated, gradually progressing ascents up the scale with blistering notes.
 Here is what I mean, the first time it appears, at the beginning of the first guitar break, between the first and second verses.
 (Audio clip – 16K.)
 Here is what it sounds like at the end of the second, and longer, guitar break, between the second and third verses.
 (Audio clip – 40K.)
 And here, finally, is the way it sounds at the end of the song.
 (Audio clip – 220K.)
 Notice how Jimi seems to be gradually reaching for a note that he only finally hits at the end of the song.
 And then when he gets there, he repeats it, over and over, making a high keening sound, representing not only the howling wind referred to in the last line, but that coming conflict that the song so clearly prepares us for.
 And the music ends on this note, as do the lyrics, without resolution, but clearly pointing forwards to some anticipated future act of liberation.